Skip to main content Skip to secondary navigation

 1. Travel Awards: Up to $5,000

-Travel grants are intended for PhD students early in their programs who are exploring topics and countries of interest (not for faculty-led projects).
-The primary purpose of the trip should be to help the student acquire new expertise or explore potential dissertation projects.
+Travel grants are intended for PhD students early in their programs who are exploring topics and countries of interest.
+The primary purpose of the trip should be to help the student acquire new expertise or explore potential dissertation projects (not to work on faculty-led projects).
 The funding is intended for costs such as plane tickets and lodging for two months in the low- or middle-income countries of interest.
 These projects require one letter of recommendation and travel funds will be disbursed via stipend.

 2. Exploratory Awards: Up to $8,000